Feb 16, 2023

 Feeling stressed?
 Take a (deep) breath

-In my roles as yoga teacher and health engagement strategist at Blue Cross Blue Shield of Massachusetts, I have taught countless people how to breathe more mindfully to reduce stress, and I’ve seen the impact it can have firsthand.
+In my roles as yoga teacher and wellness program manager at Blue Cross Blue Shield of Massachusetts, I have taught countless people how to breathe more mindfully to reduce stress, and I’ve seen the impact it can have firsthand.

 I’ve seen how breathing can help third-graders wind down from recess and successfully transition to the classroom, primed for learning.

 I’ve seen how breathing can help seniors feel healthier and calmer in the face of chronic illness.

 And I've seen how breathing can help stretched-thin parents become more centered and calm as they juggle stressors of the pandemic.

 We often forget how good it can feel just to breathe.
 But why exactly does it feel so good?

 Deep breathing stimulates the vagus nerve, the large, branching nerve that runs from the brain down to the neck, heart, diaphragm, lungs and abdomen, transmitting information back and forth from the brain to tissues and organs.

 The vagus nerve engages what is called the parasympathetic nervous system, which affects breathing, digestion, and heart rate and blood pressure.
 When the nerve is stimulated, it can slow the heart rate and reduce blood pressure, turning off what is known as the “fight or flight” reflex.

 Specifically, inhaling collects information which is sent via the vagus nerve to the brain, and exhaling sends information back down to the heart, lungs and abdomen.
 So deep, slow exhaling tells the vagus nerve the heart needs less oxygen, and our heart rate slows, relaxing us.
 Exhaling quickly causes our heart rate to speed up, causing a feeling of excitement or sometimes anxiety.